gsuberland/altium_jlcpcb_libraries/README.md

 Inductor footprints are named `IND-[SIZE]`, e.g. `IND-0805`.

+Prior to the 2025-04-18 release, inductors were incorrectly marked with a category of "Capacitors - MLCC" and had their inductance parameter erroneously listed as capacitance.
+This has now been fixed.

+### Ferrites

+Each ferrite bead has the following parameters populated if they are present in the JLCPCB/LCSC parametric data, in addition to the common parameters:

+- Impedance @ Frequency
+- Tolerance
+- Rated Current
+- DC Resistance

+Ferrite footprints are named `FB-[SIZE]`, e.g. `FB-0805`.

+Ferrites were added in the 2025-04-18 release.

 ## Footprints

 Each component references a footprint named with the format `TYPE-SIZE`, e.g. `RES-0603` or `IND-0805`.
 These footprint references are configured to be sourced from any library, so you can create an appropriate footprint with the correct name in any PcbLib in your project and Altium will automatically pick it up and use it for every single part of that type and size.